-In this work, we make three distinct contributions. \begin{itemize} \item\textbf{Policy evaluation for AMDPs (Critic)}: We first propose a simple and novel multiple trajectory method for policy evaluation in the generative model, which achieves $\order(\tmix \log(1/\epsilon))$ sample complexity for $\ell_\infty$-bound on the bias of the estimators, as well as $\order(\tmix^2/\epsilon)$ sample complexity for the expected squared $\ell_\infty$-error of the estimators.
-For the on-policy evaluation under Markovian noise, we develop an average-reward variant of the variance-reduced temporal difference (VRTD) algorithm \citep{khamaru2020temporal,li2021accelerated} with linear function approximation, which achieves $\order(\tmix^3 \log(1/\epsilon))$ sample complexity for weighted $\ell_2$-error of the bias of the estimators, as well as an instance-dependent sample complexity for expected weighted $\ell_2$-error of the estimators.
-The latter sample complexity improved the one in \cite{zhang2021finite} by a factor of $\order(\tmix^2)$.
-Meanwhile, we develop a novel exploratory variance-reduced temporal difference (EVRTD) that remedies the exploration issue when the policy is not random enough.
-The design idea of the EVRTD algorithm naturally extends to DMDPs.
-We show that the sample complexity of EVRTD is not much worse than VRTD for both AMDP and DMDP. \item\textbf{Policy mirror descent for AMDPs (Actor)}: Motivated by the policy mirror descent (PMD) algorithm for solving DMDPs \citep{lan2021policy}, we develop the stochastic average-reward PMD method.
-In the convergence analysis, we handle the expected error and bias error from the critic step separately, leading to sharpened convergence results.
-For unregularized AMDP, the SPMD method achieves $\order(1/\sqrt{T})$ convergence rate.
-For regularized AMDP with the ergodicity assumption, we show that all the convergence guarantees for DMDPs in \cite{lan2021policy} can be reproduced in the AMDP setting.
-Furthermore, we establish a unified convergence guarantee on the distance to the optimal policy, with linear rate convergence in terms of deterministic error and $\order(\frac{1}{\omega^2 T})$ convergence (where $\omega$ stands for the strongly convex modulus of the regularizer) in terms of stochastic error. \item\textbf{Sample complexity}: We establish the overall sample complexity under both the generative model and Markovian noise model.
+which achieves $\order(\tmix \log(1/\epsilon))$ sample complexity for $\ell_\infty$-bound on the bias of the estimators, as well as $\order(\tmix^3/\epsilon)$ sample complexity for the expected squared $\ell_\infty$-error of the estimators.{along with sample complexities for both bias and expected squared error of the estimators.} For the on-policy evaluation under Markovian noise, we develop an average-reward variant of the variance-reduced temporal difference (VRTD) algorithm \citep{khamaru2020temporal,li2021accelerated} with linear function approximation, which achieves $\order(\tmix^3 \log(1/\epsilon))$ sample complexity for the bias of the estimators, as well as an instance-dependent sample complexity for expected error of the estimators.
+The latter complexity improved the one in \citet{zhang2021finite} by at least a factor of $\order(\tmix^2)$.
+Meanwhile, we develop a novel exploratory variance-reduced temporal difference (EVRTD) that remedies{resolves} the exploration issue in the action space when the policy is not random enough.
+The idea of the EVRTD algorithm naturally extends to DMDPs.
+We show that the sample complexity of EVRTD is not much worse than VRTD for both AMDP and DMDP.{} \item\textbf{Sample complexity}: We establish the overall sample complexity under both the generative model and Markovian noise model.